algorithm-archivists/algorithm-archive/contents/approximate_counting/approximate_counting.md

 Taking this example a bit further, imagine counting 1,000,000 sheep.
 If we wanted to save all of them on 8 bits (maximum size of 255), we could increment our counter every $$\sim 4000$$ sheep.
 By counting in this way, we would first need to count around 4000 sheep before incrementing the main counter by 1.
-After all the sheep have gone by, we would have counted up to 250 on our counter, and also counted up to $$4000-1=3999$$ on a separate counter 250 times.
+After all the sheep have gone by, we would have counted up to 250 on our counter, and also counted up to $$4000$$ on a separate counter 250 times.
 This has a few important consequences:
 1. If the final number of sheep is not a multiple of 4000, then we will have an error associated with the total count of up to 4000 (0.4%).
 2. There is no way to determine the final number of sheep if it is not a multiple of 4000.
 3. We now need some way to count up to 4000 before incrementing the main counter!

-In this way, 4000 would be a type of "counting resolution" for our system.
+In a sense, 4000 would be a type of "counting resolution" for our system.
-Overall, a 0.4% error is not bad, but it is possible to ensure that the approximate count is more accurate by using randomness to our advantage.
+Overall,  a 0.4% error is not bad, but it is possible to ensure that the approximate count is more accurate (but potentially less precise) by using randomness to our advantage.

 That is to say, instead of incrementing out counter every 4000th sheep, we could instead give each item a 0.025% chance of incrementing our main counter.
 This averages out to be roughly 1 count every 4000 sheep, but the expectation value of a large number of counting experiments should be the correct number.
 This means that even though we need to count all the sheep multiple times to get the right expectation value, we no longer need to keep a separate counter for the counting resolution of 4000.

-As expected, each counting experiment will have some associated error (sometimes much higher than 0.4%).
+Becsause multiple counting trials are necessary to ensure the correct result, each counting experiment will have some associated error (sometimes much higher than 0.4%).
-To quantify this error, let's actually perform the experiment:
+To quantify this error, let's actually perform the experiment, as shown below:

 <p>
     <img  class="center" src="res/approximations.png" style="width:100%" />